sharovatov/sharovatov-blogsource/src/documents/talks/2018-01-softskills-podcast.html.md

 ---
 layout: post
-date: 2018-12
+date: 2019-01
-title: Setting proper interview process
+title: Soft skills, their importance and how to grow them
 place: IT Recruiter school podcast
 tags:
     - management